 About Jane Bennett

-Unfortunately, this happens all too rarely.
+Unfortunately, it happens all too rarely.

 Why emphasise speed and minimal effort?
 Because I always seek maximum results for the lowest possible effort and cost.
-'Working with slender means' as one client called it.
+'Working with slender means' one client called it.

 My particular expertise, skills and experience:

 - interpreting and applying the demanding requirements of the ISO 9001 Standard

 - suggesting solutions that are practical and effective

 - helping people and organisations to improve what they do, to get measurable results and become more effective.

 This Mapwright site has lots of free information about ISO 9001 and quality management.
 It's also the home of my DIY ISO 9001 Kit.
 I have another website for my services as an ISO 9001 consultant.